 Welcome to the Woods Photo and Travel Blog!
 I am an amateur Wildlife and Travel Photographer.
-This site is dedicated to some of the best pictures I have taken on my travels with my wife, and the stories that go along with them.
-My wife and I have been to over 28 countries and counting.
+This site is dedicated to the pictures I have taken on my travels with my wife, and the stories that go along with them.
+My wife and I have been to over 34 countries and counting.
+For my best pictures, go to my photo site at https://adamwoods.photo.

 My love for photography all started on our trip to South Africa for a safari in 2017.
 My wife and I had been on numerous trips before and typically have used iPhones or point and shoot cameras to save our memories.
 I was nervous to try and learn “fancy” DSLR camera techniques prior to leaving for South Africa because I did not want to compromise the experience and sights fumbling around with a camera.
 I took an amazing picture of a Lion cub with the point and shoot and fell in love with photography.